Interested in leaving feedback?

 Intimate partner violence (IPV) and teen dating violence (TDV) are of growing concern to professionals who support young people who experience the child welfare and/or justice systems, homelessness, and/or disconnection from school and work.
 IPV/TDV have been linked to negative sexual and reproductive health outcomes among young people who experience the child welfare and/or justice systems and/or homelessness, including a lower likelihood of frequent condom use, unplanned pregnancy, and engaging in sex under the influence of alcohol and drugs.
 1-3

 This resource provides answers to common questions that youth-supporting professionals may have about IPV and TDV.
-Some of these questions may be of interest to all youth-supporting professionals, regardless of the young people with whom they work.
+Some of the questions may be of interest to all youth-supporting professionals, regardless of the young people with whom they work.
 Other questions may be of greater interest to youth-supporting professionals who work with young people who experience the child welfare and/or justice systems, homelessness, and/or disconnection from school and work.

 • What are IPV and TDV?